About the State Register

 Organization, Publication and Contents of the Weekly State Register

-Each year, a new volume begins with Issue 1, Page 1.
+Each year, a new volume begins with Volume Number and Issue 1.
 As additional issues are published on the last business day of each week, the page numbering takes up where it left off the previous week.
 In the year 2000, the fifty-two issues of Volume XVII contained 2,518 pages.

 Over the years, the State Register has been expanded to make more information conveniently available.
 It now includes eleven sections.